Statistical mechanical mapping and maximum-likelihood thresholds for the surface code under generic single-qubit coherent errors: Conclusion and Outlook

 The statistical physics mapping that we developed expresses error amplitudes as the partition function of a classical interacting random bond Ising model with complex couplings.
 The interacting Ising model can be understood as a disordered Ashkin-Teller model with complex couplings~\cite{Ashkin:1943jd} whose real variant---which, unlike this complex-coupling model, corresponds to a classical model with positive Boltzmann weights---describes incoherent errors~\cite{Bombin:2012km,Chubb:2021cn}.

 Using the transfer matrix, we expressed the partition function as a nonunitary interacting (1+1)D quantum circuit.
-We found that, in the (1+1)D quantum circuit, the threshold separates an area law from a logarithmic law regime of the 1D transfer matrix states.
+We found that, in the (1+1)D quantum circuit, the threshold separates an area law from an approximately logarithmic law regime of the 1D transfer matrix states.
 It is this area law, and also the moderate entanglement in the logarithmic phase, that we could use to simulate the system using matrix product states.

 The logarithmic phase above threshold, where the logical error rate $P_L$ decreases to a nonzero value, is distinct from above-threshold phase for incoherent errors with area-law entanglement~\cite{Behrends:2024bs} and increasing $P_L$.
 The latter corresponds to a disordered phase of the statistical mechanics model~\cite{Dennis:2002ds,Merz:2002gj}.
 In the coherent case, based on the behavior consistent with a power-law decay of $P_L$, and on the logarithmic entanglement, we interpret this phase as displaying quasi-long-range order: This can be thought of of as an interacting form of the ``metallic'' phase found for $X$ (or $Z$) rotations~\cite{Venn:2023fp,Behrends:2024bs}.
+The logarithmic phase is also distinct from the volume-law phase found in the above-threshold quantum circuit for two-qubit coherent errors in the surface code~\cite{Bao2024}, and for generic random unitary quantum circuits~\cite{Calabrese:2005dy}.

 The error rates, thresholds, and entanglement features are all understood in the sense of a syndrome average---the statistical approach required to assess the performance of QEC under the Born rule.
 To compute such averages, we introduced an algorithm based on our quantum circuit that draws errors according to their Bloch-sphere averaged probability.
 Since the implementation of this algorithm relies on an MPS approximation, in practice the errors are sampled according to their approximate probability $P'(s)$, which is close but not equal to the syndrome probability $P(s)$ due to the discarded weight in the truncated MPS states~\cite{Hauschild:2018bp}.
 This approximation is similar to tensor-network-based approaches for syndrome sampling~\cite{Darmawan:2017fx,Darmawan2024}, which typically employ MPS for tensor contraction~\cite{Darmawan:2017fx}.
 Different from tensor-network sampling, our algorithm samples directly from $P(s)$ with respect to a suitable average over encoded states $\rho$.
 This is advantageous for systems where the syndrome probability for a given $\rho$ depends on $\rho$, as is the case for surface codes with odd-weight stabilizers~\cite{Venn:2020ge}.